Borrowing and planning

 How it works

 Limitations: this is an estimate only.
-It does not include origination fees, insurance, property tax, closing costs, variable-rate resets, or lender-specific rounding and disclosure rules.
+It does not include origination fees, insurance, property tax, closing costs, variable-rate resets, or lender-specific rounding rules.

 Does this replace a lender quote?